Australia Tariff Rates 2026: 10% on US Imports

 Tips for Importers

 AUSFTA provides zero-duty treatment on nearly all qualifying goods — ensure you have proper certificates of origin to avoid the 10% Section 122 tariff.
-Australia's Section 232 exemption is a unique competitive advantage: Australian steel and aluminum enter without the 25% surcharge that every other major supplier faces.
+Australia's Section 232 exemption is a unique competitive advantage: Australian steel and aluminum enter without the 50% surcharge that every other major supplier faces on metal articles (a 25% tier applies only to derivative products after the April 6, 2026 restructuring).
 For beef, AUSFTA provides tariff-rate quotas with preferential access — monitor quota utilization levels as beef TRQs can fill before year-end.
 Explore Australia as a strategic source for critical minerals (lithium, rare earths) under favorable trade terms and the Critical Minerals Agreement.
 The Section 122 tariff expires ~July 24, 2026, but AUSFTA qualification provides permanent tariff certainty regardless of what Congress does.

 US import duties on goods from Australia are determined by multiple overlapping tariff authorities.
 The base layer is the Section 122 tariff at 10%, which applies to all countries and is set to expire around July 24, 2026.
+(The Court of International Trade ruled this tariff unlawful in May 2026; it remains collected under a Federal Circuit stay while the government’s appeal proceeds.)
 Australia benefits from the AUSFTA, which can eliminate MFN base duties on qualifying goods — though the Section 122 tariff still applies on top of FTA preferences.

 To calculate the total duty on a specific import from Australia, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Australia rates with other countries to evaluate sourcing alternatives.